Tell Us Once: Report a Death to Government in One Step

 What information you need

-Gather as much of the following as you can before starting.
-You do not need every item, but it helps:
+Gather as much of this as you can before you start.
+You do not need every item, but each one helps things go smoothly:

 - Your Tell Us Once reference number (from the registrar)